Citalopram Review: The Best Depression Treatment?

 A YouTube creator named Eve Hemingway shared her experience of withdrawal symptoms after one month of quitting citalopram:

-One comparative study on citalopram and Lexapro for treating major depressive disorder (MDD) found that Lexapro was significantly more effective, and that the differential effects were observable in the data as early as the first week of treatment.
+One comparative study in patients with major depressive disorder (MDD) found that Lexapro was significantly more effective, and that the differential effects were observable in the data as early as the first week of treatment.

-Another clinical trial on citalopram versus Lexapro, published in the Current Medical Research and Opinion journal, compared effects of the drugs when used by an elderly patient population with depression.
+Another clinical trial on citalopram versus Lexapro, published in the Current Medical Research and Opinion journal, compared effects of the drugs when used in elderly patients with depression.

 Those taking Lexapro were less likely to discontinue treatment, suggesting that Lexapro may be safer for elderly patients.

-One medical study analyzed results from eight separate trials on citalopram versus Lexapro and concluded that Lexapro was more effective as an antidepressant.
+A 2011 meta-analysis analyzed results from eight clinical trials on citalopram and Lexapro, and concluded that Lexapro was more effective as an antidepressant.

 Based on the available research, we would recommend that patients considering antidepressant medication speak with their doctor about Lexapro instead of citalopram.